romainsdatascience/romainsdatascience.github.io/_posts/2020-04-10-BreastCancerWisconsin.md

 ## Conclusion

-The performance varies greatly following the model we use.
+The performances vary greatly following the model we use.
 For example, Linear Discriminant analysis yields poor result while Support Vector Machines achieve a 95% recall.
 Moreover, they are numerous hyper-parameters on which we can 'play' to increase the performance.
 The one thing all these models have in common is that their performances vary greatly with the data you feed them with.

 # Resources: